kruuZHAW/kruuZHAW/README.md

 - 👋 Hi, I’m @kruuZHAW
-- 👀 I’m interested in Machine Learning, Deep Learning and Statistics
+- 👀 I’m have a Ph.D. in Applied Mathematics, with a strong focus on statistics and AI.
-- 🌱 I’m currently a researcher at the ZHAW in Winterthur (CH) in Deep Learning applied to Air Traffic Management.
+- 🌱 I’m currently an AI Project Manager in EuroInformation.
-- 📫 How to reach me timothe.krauth@zhaw.ch
+- 📫 How to reach me timothe.krauth@hotmail.com

 <!---
 kruuZHAW/kruuZHAW is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.